300 seeds $2.25

 Sowing Ipomopsis rubra Seeds:

-Sow indoors 6 weeks before the last frost date.
-Barely cover the seeds.
+Start seeds indoors 6 weeks before the last frost date.
+Barely cover with soil.
 Full sun.
 Well-drained soil.
 Spacing 6".

 Copyright (c) Diane's Flower Seeds.
 All rights reserved.